#P-hardness proofs of matrix immanants evaluated on restricted matrices: Irreducible characters and the Murnaghan--Nakayama rule

-and the corresponding heights are $1,1,1,2,2,3$. \end{example} As stated earlier, both the different irreducible characters of the symmetric group, as well as the conjugacy classes are naturally parametrized by partitions of $n$.
-The following so-called \emph{Murnaghan-Nakayama rule}, which involves the skew-shapes defined above, allows to compute the value of an irreducible character corresponding to a partition $\lambda$ the conjugacy class parametrized by a partition $\rho$ in a purely combinatorial way. \begin{theorem}[The non-recursive version of the Murnaghan-Nakayama rule] Let $\lambda$ and $\rho$ be two partitions of $n$.
-Then the irreducible character of the symmetric group $S_n$ corresponding to shape $\lambda$ evaluated on a permutation with cycle structure $\rho$ can be obtained as
+As discussed earlier, the irreducible characters and conjugacy classes of the symmetric group \( S_n \) are naturally indexed by partitions of \( n \).
+The \emph{Murnaghan--Nakayama rule} provides a purely combinatorial method to compute the value of an irreducible character corresponding to a partition \( \lambda \) on the conjugacy class indexed by a partition \( \rho \).
+It uses the skew-shapes introduced above and can be stated in a non-recursive form as follows: